smhurf/lewagon_challenges/07-Best-Practices/01-Exploratory-Analysis/01-Context-and-Setup/README.md

 👉 Note that multiple sellers can be involved in one customer order!

 **Customer:**
-- Browse products on marketplaces
+- Browses products on marketplaces
-- Purchase products from Olist.store
+- Purchases products from Olist.store
-- Get an expected date for delivery
+- Gets an expected date for delivery
-- Customer Receive order
+- Customer receives the order
-- Customer leave a review for the order
+- Customer leaves a review about the order

 👉 A review can be left as soon as the order is sent, meaning that a customer can leave a review for a product he did not receive yet!